 - Burns and electrical injuries: Burns are common among employees working in kitchens, laboratories, or industries using chemicals or electrical equipment.

-- Hearing Loss: Overexposure to loud noise levels may contribute to hearing damage in certain work environments.
+- Hearing Loss: Overexposure to loud noise levels may contribute to hearing damage in specific work environments.

-- Occupational Illnesses: Such as respiratory illnesses due to inhaling toxic materials at work.
+- Occupational Illnesses: Respiratory illnesses due to inhaling toxic materials at work.

-Workers’ comp provides coverage for injuries sustained through employment activities such as accidents at the workplace or work-related tasks performed offsite.
-Workplace injuries range from minor cuts and bruises to more serious trauma such as broken bones, burns, or chronic illnesses caused by work conditions.
+Workers’ comp provides coverage for injuries sustained through employment activities such as accidents at the workplace or work-related tasks performed off-site.
+Workplace injuries range from minor cuts and bruises to more serious trauma, such as broken bones, burns, or chronic illnesses caused by work conditions.
 Repetitive stress injuries like carpal tunnel syndrome also fall under this umbrella term.
-Workers’ comp benefits cover occupational illnesses caused by exposure to hazardous materials or conditions at work; however, injuries due to employee misconduct, such as intoxication by alcohol or drugs, generally do not.
+Workers’ comp benefits cover occupational diseases caused by exposure to hazardous materials or conditions at work; however, injuries due to employee misconduct, such as intoxication by alcohol or drugs, generally do not.

 Bloomsburg workers’ compensation lawyers hold several crucial duties and responsibilities: